aloneZDC/weibo/README.md

-**This is an alpha, experimental release of Antvel.
+**This is a development, experimental release of Antvel.
 Everything will change gradually, looking forward to get the best of this awesome product.
 Thank you for testing!**

 ***Antvel*** is a eCommerce project written in Laravel 5.* intended for building a friendly eStore either for startups or big companies, and is highly opinionated towards that use case.